badjoerichards/aideepspeak/README.md

 - Save the conversation log to a timestamped JSON file

 ### FastAPI Interface (fastapi_app.py)

+Most developers and advanced users will use this to integrate into their own projects.

 1. Start the API server:
 ```bash